River Lagan: The Lagan Navigation

 In the late 19th century the Lagan Canal was built from Lough Neagh to Belfast, using some of the river as a navigable waterway and diverting water from other areas to supply separate canal sections.
 However, by the mid-20th century the route had fallen into disuse and was largely derelict.
-The M1 motorway (Northern Ireland) was built across a large section of the route.
+The M1 motorway was built across a large section of the route.
 Currently, the section of the navigation's towpath running from Lisburn to the centre of Belfast has been restored.
 A section of National Cycle Route 9, which will eventually link Belfast with Dublin, follows this towpath.

 Angling

 Atlantic salmon became extirpated in the River Lagan, which enters the Irish Sea through the port of Belfast, between 1750 and 1800, coinciding with a period of major population growth, industrialisation and the construction of a navigable waterway based on the river.
 The latest record of a salmon population in the river dates from 1744.
 From 1950 to 1990, water quality in the river improved as a result of improved sewage treatment, the Lagan Navigation was abandoned and fell into disuse, and many industrial effluents were diverted to sewer.
 A fish survey in the early 1970s found no fish at all in the urban reach of river through Belfast.
 Brown trout and several other species remained present in the upper reaches of the river throughout the worst of the downstream urban problems.
 The 1980s saw some recreational angling for non-migratory fish developing in the Belfast reaches of the river, and there were very occasional reports of migratory salmon or sea trout being seen in the river.
 In 1991, the first of a series of stockings took place and the first adult salmon returned to the Lagan in 1993.